devopscenter/dcUtils/PROCESS_FLOW.md

 you would like to be specific to your development and meant to be different from others on your team.
 This will will be ignored when working with git.

+Of special note about these is the order in which they are read in; commone, the environment specific one and then the personal.
+If a variable appears in two of the env files, the one in the file that is read in last will be the one with the value when it is written to the appName-utils/environments/.genereratedEnvFile/dcEnv-appName-ENV file.

 So, you can either update the environment specific file or you can do the personal.env file.
 At least, change the personal.env file, modifying the dcUTILS variable to point to where you cloned the devops.center dcUtils repository.